jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/d20pfsrd/Wyrmling Brass Dragon.md

 RacialMods:
 Languages: Common, Draconic, plus any 3 others
 SQ:
+SpecialAbilities:
+  Sleep Breath (Su): >
-SpecialAbilities: Sleep Breath (Su) Instead of a line of fire, a brass dragon can breathe a 15 ft. cone of sleep gas.
+    Instead of a line of fire, a brass dragon can breathe a 15 ft. cone of sleep gas.
 Creatures within the cone must succeed on a Will save or fall asleep for 1d6+1 rounds.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: